GuyWithXM5/bluesync/README.md

 # 🌀 bluesync

-`bluesync` is a simple **sh** (POSIX shell) utility that syncs Bluetooth Link Keys between a Windows and Linux dual-boot setup.
+`bluesync` is a simple Shell utility that syncs Bluetooth Link Keys between a Windows and Linux dual-boot setup.
 It extracts paired device keys from the Windows registry and applies them in your Linux environment, allowing seamless Bluetooth pairing without re-authentication.

 ---